ska-sa/katsdptelstate/README.rst

   **WARNING**: The standard warning about Python pickles applies.
 Never retrieve data from an untrusted telstate database with values encoded as pickles, or connect to such a database over an untrusted network.
-Pickle support can be disabled by setting KATSDPTELSTATE_ALLOW_PICKLE=0 in the environment, which should make it safe to connect to untrusted telstates.
-  On the other hand, the package warning can be disabled for trusted databases by setting the environment variable KATSDPTELSTATE_ALLOW_PICKLE=1.
+Pickle support is disabled by default, but can be enabled for trusted databases by setting the environment variable KATSDPTELSTATE_ALLOW_PICKLE=1.

 Getting Started